Solving Non-linear Least Squares

 It can be shown, that the solution to (3) can be obtained by solving an unconstrained optimization of the form

-Where, \(\lambda\) is a Lagrange multiplier that is inverse related to \(\mu\).
+Where, \(\lambda\) is a Lagrange multiplier that is inversely related to \(\mu\).
 In Ceres, we solve for

 The matrix \(D(x)\) is a non-negative diagonal matrix, typically the square root of the diagonal of the matrix \(J(x)^\top J(x)\).

-For all but the smallest problems the solution of (5) in each iteration of the Levenberg-Marquardt algorithm is the dominant computational cost in Ceres.
-Ceres provides a number of different options for solving (5).
+For all but the smallest problems the solution of (6) in each iteration of the Levenberg-Marquardt algorithm is the dominant computational cost.
+Ceres provides a number of different options for solving (6).
 There are two major classes of methods - factorization and iterative.

-The factorization methods are based on computing an exact solution of (4) using a Cholesky or a QR factorization and lead to an exact step Levenberg-Marquardt algorithm.
-But it is not clear if an exact solution of (4) is necessary at each step of the LM algorithm to solve (1).
-In fact, we have already seen evidence that this may not be the case, as (4) is itself a regularized version of (2).
+The factorization methods are based on computing an exact solution of (5) using a Cholesky or a QR factorization and lead to the so called exact step Levenberg-Marquardt algorithm.
+But it is not clear if an exact solution of (5) is necessary at each step of the Levenberg-Mardquardt algorithm.
+We have already seen evidence that this may not be the case, as (5) is itself a regularized version of (2).
 Indeed, it is possible to construct non-linear optimization algorithms in which the linearized problem is solved approximately.
 These algorithms are known as inexact Newton or truncated Newton methods [NocedalWright].

 An inexact Newton method requires two ingredients.
 First, a cheap method for approximately solving systems of linear equations.
 Typically an iterative linear solver like the Conjugate Gradients method is used for this purpose [NocedalWright].
 Second, a termination rule for the iterative solver.
 A typical termination rule is of the form